Burma Family Adventure

 Days 6-7 Bagan (2B)

 Following breakfast we drive to Heho airport for our flight over the length of Burma back to our starting point at Yangon.
-Visit Shwedagon Pagoda then the afternoon is yours to explore the markets and sights of Yangon with plenty of time for some last minute shopping before our final night dinner together.
+The afternoon is yours to explore the markets and sights of Yangon with plenty of time for some last minute shopping before our final night dinner together.
 Approx travel times: Transfer hotel to Heho: 45 min Flight Heho to Yangon: 1 hour Tranfer to hotel Yangon: 30 min

 Day 11 Yangon (1B)